compbiozurich/UZH-BIO392/course-results/2020/Nathalie-Guttmann/day4_file_format.md

 ---

  #### 3. CRAM file format:
-Like the BAM file formats is a compressed version of alignment using a reference-based sequence data and is managed by the Global Alliance for Genomics and Health (GA4GH).
+Like the BAM file formats CRAM is a compressed version of alignment using a reference-based sequence data.
+It is managed by the Global Alliance for Genomics and Health (GA4GH).
 For example, the compression of CRAM files is so efficient that the size of the CRAM file can be up to 60% smaller than the BAM [[3]].